T

 shopping

-Tel Aviv's largest open-air market, a bustling sensory experience filled with fresh produce, spices, local delicacies, clothing, and souvenirs.
-It's a fantastic place to sample street food and soak in the local atmosphere.
+Tel Aviv's largest open-air market, a bustling sensory experience filled with fresh produce, spices, cheeses, baked goods, and local crafts.
+It's a fantastic place to sample street food and experience authentic market life.

 2. Midday